fajer-alqahtani/Minder/README.md

 Summary data updates automatically based on saved records.

-Usability-Focused Design
+🎯 Usability-Focused Design

-Simple, clear UI for caregivers.
+Clean, caregiver-friendly interface.

 Minimal steps to complete daily tasks.

+Clear hierarchy and readable components.

 Localized text support using String Catalogs.

-🏗 Architecture
+🏗 Technical Overview

+Platform: iOS

 Framework: SwiftUI

+Architecture: MVVM

 Data Persistence: SwiftData

-Architecture Pattern: MVVM

-Charts: Custom SwiftUI Donut Chart
+Charts: Custom SwiftUI visualizations

 Localization: Localizable.xcstrings

-🧩 Data Models
+🧩 Core Data Models

 EmotionLog

-Stores emotions selected by the user.
+Stores selected emotions and timestamp.

-Includes timestamp and optional metadata.

-Emotions are aggregated in the Summary view to calculate emotional trends.
+Used to generate emotional trends in the Summary view.

+All data is stored locally on the device to ensure privacy and simplicity.

 🧪 Usability Testing Scenario

 Task:
-Complete today’s caregiving routine by adding a medication, recording meals, logging the patient’s emotional status, and reviewing the summary overview.
+Complete today’s caregiving routine by adding medication, recording meals, logging the patient’s emotional status, and reviewing the care summary.

 Expected Outcome:
-All entries are saved successfully and reflected in the Summary page, allowing the caregiver to clearly understand the patient’s condition.
+All entries are saved successfully and reflected in the Summary view, allowing the caregiver to clearly understand the patient’s overall condition.

 🚀 Getting Started